Counselling Therapy Hastings

 I work with couples of all ages; married or living together, separating or divorcing; with or without children to consider.
 Couple counselling can also benefit other types of couples such as siblings, parent/young person or even friends.
 Therapy is often short term with just a few sessions needed to turn relationships around or at least help to separate in a more amicable way.
 Couple sessions take place on a fortnightly basis.

-Issues regarding all kinds of family break ups including adults who were adopted as children, as well as divorce, separation and estrangement within families.
+Issues regarding all kinds of family break ups including divorce, separation and estrangement within families, alongside dealing with difficult people in the workplace.
 For many years I have offered counselling and support to those struggling with the impact of terminal illness, significant loss and bereavement.
 I am keen to support those who would like to develop a healthier relationship with food.